 Hook everything up early

-Before you arrive in your new home, set up your utilities
+Before you arrive in your new home and finish relocating to Milwaukee, set up your utilities

 and any other services you will need.
 While it may seem counterintuitive to set those up before you’ll even be there to use them, you don’t want to arrive and not have electricity or not be able to have your internet hooked up for a week.
 Handling these matters just a few weeks in advance will make the relocation smoother.